kstenerud/technicalsourcery/content/posts/qr-superpowers/index.md

 [ECI](https://symbology.dev/docs/encoding.html#extended-channel-interpolation-eci) escape sequences allow encoding of nonstandard text encodings, but each escape code bloats the message with out-of-band data (they have to be long in order to minimize the chance of misinterpreting data as escapes), and still binary data is not supported 😞

-If you did try to write binary data, it would likely just end up garbled once a reader tries to interpret it as text (some decoders apply heuristics to guess at the intended format, complicating things even further).
+If you did try to write binary data, it would either be rejected (if the decoder is conformant), or just end up garbled once a reader tries to interpret it as text (some decoders apply heuristics to guess at the intended format, complicating things even further).
 So there's no reliable way to directly encode binary data into a QR code, let alone ad-hoc structured binary data.

 ...
 Or is there?
 With a little creative thinking, some minor algorithmic tweaks and the [Concise Encoding format](https://concise-encoding.org), it's possible to work around this limitation to reliably read and write binary ad-hoc structured data in QR codes without breaking the standard!